Skip to main content

 How do I handle appointment requests when waiting times are currently long?

 Realistically communicating waiting time is paradoxically one of the strongest trust factors.
 Instead of a classic appointment calendar we recommend: a short contact form with the necessary minimal data (name, callback phone, possibly insurance type GKV/PKV/self-pay, free message field), an honest statement on the current waiting list ("currently 6-8 weeks until initial consultation"), a reference to the KV appointment service centre and the group therapy option (if available).
 Optionally an automated waiting-list notification when a slot opens up.
-That is legally clean, significantly reduces phone volume and prevents disappointment from unrealistic expectations.
+That is aligned with professional rules, significantly reduces phone volume and prevents disappointment from unrealistic expectations.

 May I offer self-pay and private-practice services alongside statutory insurance on the website?